Shelex/cypress-allure-plugin/README.md

 # cypress-allure-plugin

-Plugin for integrating mocha-allure2 reporter in Cypress with support of Allure API I would call current stage "early beta" or "POC", as still some features missing and polishing required.
+Plugin for integrating mocha-allure2 reporter in Cypress with support of Allure API.
+I would call current stage "early beta" or "POC", as still some features missing and polishing required.